British and Australian nationals killed in Solomon Islands explosion

 The survey team, which the two men were part of, confirms the location of unexploded bombs following reports from the local community.
 They relay that information to the police, who then determine what to do with the bombs, Tunuki said.

-"On behalf of the RSIPF I wish to convey my sincere condolences to family and relatives of those two foreign nationals who died in this tragic incident," he said.
+"On behalf of the RSIPF I wish to convey my sincere condolences to family and relatives of those two foreign nationals who died in this tragic incident," Tunuki said.

 Remnants of war